me-tony/jitsychat/README.md

 ## Features

-- Join any public Jitsi room by name with no moderator or authentication required.
+- Join any public Jitsi room by name with no moderator or authentication required (anonymous domain handled automatically).
 - High-quality audio/video calling powered by the official `lib-jitsi-meet` SDK.
 - Real-time group chat alongside the call.
 - Participant list with live display-name updates.